kristopolous/EvDa/README.md

       b: 2
     });

-You can do `ev.debug()` to return an object for inspection is returned.

-As of <a href="#version">0.1.111</a>, this is what is returned:

-    {
-      data: ...
-The keys and current values
-      events: ...
-The events (on, after, before, test ...)
-      locks: ...
-Used to prevent recursion, it can also (if buggy) prevent firing
-      testLocks: ...
-Used to prevent test recursion
-      lastReturn: ...
-The last function return value for each key (useful for debugging closures)
-      log: ...
-A log (see below) of the previous values
-      globs: ...
-Regex style event listening
-      trace: ...
-Functions to run each time, see <a href='#sniff'>sniff</a> for more information.
-    }

-There is a scope specific object, `dbg`, which may be contextually added to for more information.

-<h5>.log</h5>
-As of 0.1.111, a log is being kept of the previous values (currently hardcoded to 10) and when they were set.
-You can run a `console.table` on a value, such as `ev().log.key` and get the previous values in a nice tabular format with dates.

 <h4><a name="set"></a>[value] .set(key, value, meta, _opts)</h4>

  * Sets `key` to `value` or undefined if a value is omitted.
 Although undefined is a falsy value, the engine checks for set membership so it won't be fooled by things like undefined and null.